LucasGerosa/n-back-python/README.md

 To use this project, follow these steps:

 ### Source code
+1. If you need to download the notes from the web automatically, run `setup/setup.py` and follow the prompts.
+Otherwise, download the folder with the notes of the chosen instruments and put it in the `input` folder.
+It should look like the following: `input/(instrument name)/(note files.mp3)`
-1. Run `app.py`
+2. Run `app.py`
-2. The output files will be generated in the corresponding subfolders under `output/notas/`.
+3. The output files will be generated in the corresponding subfolders under `output/notas/`.

 ### Releases
 1. (On windows) download either the msi or zip file.
 Then, run the nback.exe.